 When you’ve been stuck with the same hair length for a while, it’s easy to come to the conclusion that your hair has stopped growing, but unless you’re suffering from a medical condition, rest assured--your hair is still growing.

 The average hair growth rate is about half an inch every month, meaning we get about six inches of new growth every year.
 The reason your hair may seem like it’s not growing is because curly hair is so fragile that, if not properly taken care of, it may break at almost the same rate that it grows, if not more.

 Here are some reasons why your hair growth seems to have stagnated:

 With all the coils and kinks on our hair strands, the sebum produced on our scalp can’t travel down our hair shaft, meaning our strands are left dry and prone to breakage.
 To help curb this natural phenomenon, you need to keep up with your hair’s moisture needs.
 After every wash day, make sure that you use a water-based leave-in like theMielle Organics White Peony Leave-In Conditioner, to boost your moisture levels, seal the moisture in with your choice natural oil and then proceed to style your hair.
 In between your wash-days, you can lightly spritz your hair with some water to refresh and re-activate the product.

 2. Excessive use of heat

 Image via Thrifty Fun

 Using too much heat, or frequently using heat to style your hair can cause your hair to be extra dry, leaving your strands brittle and prone to breakage.
-Always ensure that you use a heat protectant like the Fantasia IC: Heat Protector Styling Cream; it seals in moisture and protects your hair from intensive heat damage.
+Always ensure that you use a heat protectant like the Miracle 9 Touch of Nature Silk and Smoothing Honey & Avocado Heat Serum; it seals in moisture and protects your hair from intensive heat damage.